moj-analytical-services/rpackage_training/README.md

 about testing the content of the data frame here as that is controlled by the wrangle data function.
 We will cover that with the tests for that function.

-Additionally we are checking that when an invalid path is used we get an error.
+Additionally, we are checking that when an invalid path is used we get an error.

 ```R
 test_that("assemble_crime_data works with valid path", {